 Master of Science (M. Sc.)

 Duration of studies

 Summer and winter semester

-Weihenstephan-Triesdorf University of Applied Sciences at its campus Weihenstephan and the Swiss School of Agricultural, Forest and Food Sciences (HAFL) in Zollikofen jointly offer this programme as a cooperative double master's degree programme.
+Students obtain a cooperative double Master’s degree, since the International Management of Forest Industries programme is designed and run in collaboration with the Swiss School of Agricultural, Forest and Food Sciences (HAFL) in Zollikofen.
 The degree programme at Weihenstephan-Triesdorf University of Applied Sciences bears the name "International Management of Forest Industries" (MSc), and at the Bern School of Agricultural, Forest and Food Sciences is known as "Life Sciences - Forest Science" with a major in International Management of Forest Industries (MSc).

-Students enrol at one of the partner locations and study there until the end of the course.
+You choose where you want to enrol and are based at this location until the end of your degree.
 If the study location changes, it is not necessary to re-enrol as it is organised as an exchange semester.